 Management believes that it has adequately provided for tax liabilities in the accompanying consolidated financial statements.
-At 31 December 2019, the Group accrued uncertain income tax positions as a component of income tax payable of RR 14,971 (31 December 2018: nil).
+At 31 December 2020, the Group accrued uncertain income tax positions as a component of income tax payable of RR 29,712 (31 December 2019: RR 14,971).